tom-foster/tom-foster.github.io/_posts/2020-08-13-data-ethics-or-information-ethics-does-it-matter.md

 The most notable arguments for me for making the case of moving to a data centric view of ethics are digitisation (making use of cloud computing), and decision support tools.

-In the case of a written letter, as long as that remains as a written letter in storage you have information if we're thinking of how humans would initially make use of it.
+In the case of a written letter, as long as that remains as a written letter in storage you have information (if we're thinking of how humans would initially make use of it).
 The steps a human takes typically to understand that letter would be to:

-1. Read the letter
+1. Read the letter.
 2. Tell you what the letter says in complete context of all the words.
+3. File the letter.

 There is a case for data ethics at this stage if you were thinking more abstractly.